kosbr/kosbr.github.io/_posts/2015-08-22-sign-detect.markdown

 ---

 There is a business process which includes printing some document and signing it by a client.
-However, clients often forget to sign and cause a lot problems and excess actions.
-Is is needed to reduce number of unsigned documents, but don't use additional alerts and messages to be more user-friendly.
+However, clients often forget to sign and cause a lot of problems and excess actions.
+It is needed to reduce number of unsigned documents, but don't use additional alerts and messages to be more user-friendly.
 I was asked to solve this problem and I've done it.
  In this post I'm going to describe solution, which uses opecv+javacv.
 I told about this libraries in [previous post][previousPost].

 ### The problem formulation

-A document is given, a client must fill some fields there, like name, address and etc. The sign place is situated at the bottom of a document:
+A document is given, a client must fill some fields there like name, address and etc. The sign place is situated at the bottom of a document:

 ![Area for sign](/images/articles/opencv/signplace.png)

-The program must detect if the sign exist or not in a scan of this document.
+The program must detect if the sign exists or not in a scan of this document.
 It is possible to make not significant changes to document's structure.
 Obviously, the problem may be divided in two problems:

  * Finding sign area
- * Analysis of this area and sign existing detection
+ * Analysis of this area and return if sign exists

 ### Finding sign area